AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/configure-permissions.md

 To enable the web server to write files and directories in the file system but to also maintain *ownership* by the file system owner, both users must be in the same group.
 This is necessary so both users can share access to files (including files created using the Admin or other web-based utilities).

-This section discusses how to create a new file system owner and put that user in the web server's group.
-You can use an existing user account if you wish; we recommend the user have a strong password for security reasons.
+This section discusses how to create a file system owner and put that user in the web server's group.
+You can use an existing user account if you wish; we recommend that the user have a strong password for security reasons.

 >[!NOTE]
 >